Jingnan campaign: 1400

 In January 1400, Zhu Di launched an offensive in Shanxi, advancing towards Datong at its northern tip.
 Li, however, did not react until March, when Zhu Di had already left Datong and returned to Dezhou.
 This delay resulted in many soldiers from the south perishing due to exhaustion from the long march and harsh weather conditions.

 In May, the two armies, consisting of a total of 600,000 soldiers, engaged in the battle of Baoding in central Beiping.
 Li attempted to outflank the enemy, but the maneuver was hindered by heavy rains and floods.
 The government army suffered significant casualties and was forced to retreat in disarray to Dezhou on 30 May, and then continued south to Jinan.
-Zhu Di then faced a threat from a government cavalry raid led by General Ping An, but were ultimately saved by the arrival of reinforcements led by Zhu Gaoxu, his son.
+Zhu Di then faced a threat from a government cavalry raid led by Ping An, but were ultimately saved by the arrival of reinforcements led by Zhu Gaoxu, his son.

 In early June, Zhu Di launched an offensive by marching on Dezhou and was successful in crushing Li's exhausted troops in front of the city and occupying it.
 He then advanced to Jinan and began besieging it on 8 June.
 The city was defended by Ping and Sheng Yong, two capable generals serving the government, with the support of Shandong governor Tie Xuan.
 Under their leadership, several successful sorties were organized against the enemy's advance.
 When news arrived of a relief army being sent from Nanjing, Zhu Di broke the siege and retreated to Beijing on 4 September.
-As a result, government troops were able to reclaim Dezhou and other territories lost in 1400.
+Government troops were able to reclaim Dezhou and other territories lost in 1400.

-As a result of these events, the Emperor dismissed Li and appointed Sheng, who had been promoted to marquis, as the new "commander-in-chief for the pacification of the rebel forces".
+The Emperor then dismissed Li and appointed Sheng, who had been promoted to marquis, as the new "commander-in-chief for the pacification of the rebel forces".
 Tie was also appointed as the Minister of War.
 From the autumn of 1400, Zhu Di, influenced by information from eunuchs and other supporters remaining at the Nanjing court, focused on a war of attrition.
 He sent his troops on raids to disrupt communications and destroy enemy supplies in southern Beiping and western Shandong.